Current & Recent

 -- Tom Hall

-A Thomas Bernhard calendar for 2006,
+A Thomas Bernhard calendar for 2006, no longer available, alas.

 "Say you walk in the woods one time and someone takes a snap of you; after that you'll walk the very same woods for eighty years.
 You can't do anything about it." -- Anja Zeidler